Silence (video game)

-Silence: The Whispered World 2 is the sequel to The Whispered World, and is also a point-and-click adventure game.
-It was developed by Daedalic Entertainment.
-It was released on November 15, 2016.
-It came out for PS4, PC, Xbox One, macOS and Linux.
+Silence, also known as Silence: The Whispered World II, is a 2016 German point-and-click adventure video game developed and published by Daedalic Entertainment and the sequel to the 2009 game The Whispered World.
+It was released in November 2016 for Linux, macOS, Windows, and PlayStation 4.
+Ports for Xbox One and Nintendo Switch were released in December 2016 and April 2019, respectively.

 Gameplay

 Silence is controlled via a point-and-click interface.

 Plot

 It follows a young girl, Renie, who is lost in a magical realm between life and death.
 Her older brother Noah then sets out to rescue her.

 Development

 Silence was developed by Daedalic Entertainment, creator of the original Whispered World.